 We do not have a formal membership with our group, however all volunteers contributing at least 50 hours in a year will receive a National Trust Volunteer Card.
 This is valid for one year and allows free entry to all NT properties, some of the benefits of NT membership, plus discount off purchases in NT shops and cafes, on NT holidays and a range of other discounts.

-The Group owns and maintains a selection of tools, and insurance is provided by the Trust whilst we are working on its properties.
+The Group owns and maintains a selection of tools, and instructions on how to use them safely is given.
+Insurance is provided by the Trust whilst we are working on its properties.

 These are the properties we help maintain, and some of the activities we undertake:

 - Bourne Mill – 16th century water mill – still with some machinery – on the south side of Colchester town centre.
 We work in the grounds, the garden, the mill pond, the sluice and the mill race as well as the mill itself

 - Bridges Farm and Lower Barn Farm – Suffolk farms with water meadows and boathouse at Flatford.
 Work involves fencing, property maintenance, cutting down and disposal of hedges, and reinforcing the river bank (revetment)

 - Copt Hall Marshes – this is an area of marshland which National Trust plays a significant conservation role.
 The habitat is carefully preserved with support from Natural England’s ‘Higher Level Stewardship’ scheme.
 Our tasks here support the ongoing conservation work

 - Danbury Commons, Lingwood Common and Blakes Wood – 214 acres of common land, incorporating heath, gorse and coppice.
 The area encompasses a Site of Special Scientific Interest, ancient woodland and military defences, which we carefully manage to encourage growth of rare flora and fauna

 - Dedham Vale – Base for working on the Trust’s estate east of Dedham.
 Tasks much as Bridges Farm